spessasus/sf2-rmidi-specification/README.md

 ### Chunk Rules
 The following rules apply to the INFO chunk:
-1. The order of chunks in INFO is arbitrary.
+1. The order of chunks within the INFO chunk is arbitrary.
-2. Chunks of length 0 should be discarded.
+2. Chunks of length 0 are illegal and should be discarded.
 3. Unknown INFO chunks should be ignored and preserved as-is.
 4. If the `IENC` chunk is not specified, the software can use any encoding, but assuming `utf-8` is recommended.
-5. If the `MENC` chunk is not specified, the software may try to automatically detect the MIDI encoding or let the user choose.
+5. If the `MENC` chunk is not specified, the software decides MIDI's encoding.
-6. If the software can display the song's name, it should use either the track name in MIDI or the INAM chunk, preferring the INAM chunk.
+6. If the software can display the song's name, it should use the INAM chunk if present, ignoring the MIDI track name.
-7. Compatible software may ignore all INFO chunks **except the DBNK chunk** to remain compliant.
+7. Compatible software may ignore all INFO chunks **except the DBNK chunk** for the most basic [level of compatibility](#level-1).

 #### IENC Chunk Requirements
 For Level 3 compatibility, software must support the following encodings (both lowercase and uppercase):